carlosinator/cil-sentiment/README.md

 # CIL Sentiment Analysis "MINION vs BERT: Efficient Fine-Tuning"

 All of our experiments were run using Google Colab.
 To reproduce the results, using Colab is recommended.
-Furthermore, all the data and models are stored using the Google Cloud Storage system.
+Furthermore, all the data and models are stored using the Google Cloud Storage (GCS) system.
+In GCS we set up a bucket called "cil_2023" containing a floder "final_models".

 Short summary for reproducibility: To reproduce the results, run the following notebooks in the given order.
 1) Preprocessing.ipynb